from 145€

 In which a great model about the battle, explanatory diagrams of the different phases and a video of the previous actions are exposed.

-For those who do not know the city 'charra' we can extend the visit to enjoy it in the afternoon.
+For those who do not know the city we can extend the visit to enjoy it in the afternoon.

 Once you have made the reservation, we will tell you the meeting point